isiahmeadows/mithril.js/mvp-utils.md

     - `children:` - An element to hook into with `onclick` + `href` (required)
     - All other options are passed to `router.push(opts)`

+- `Router.NEXT` - Return this from a route to skip to the next route.

-This is implemented [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/router.mjs), although it currently lacks support for state reducers returning anything other than vnodes.
+This is implemented [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/router.mjs), although it currently lacks support for cells returning anything other than vnodes.

 ### Notes

 - Prefer `Router.Link` over explicit `router.push(...)`/`router.replace(...)`/`router.pop(...)` for URLs.
 Mithril handles most of the boilerplate and
 - Each of these strips the prefix as necessary, and they wrap inconsistencies in the history passed to `Router.create(...)`.
-- This is fully zero-dependency and the only utility that requires vnodes is the `router.Link` component, so you *could* use this in both state reducers and the virtual DOM tree without issue as long as you don't use `router.Link`.
+- This is fully zero-dependency and the only utility that requires vnodes is the `router.Link` component, so you *could* use this in both cells and the virtual DOM tree without issue as long as you don't use `router.Link`.

 ## Request API